BlueBrendan/OkCupidSmartSwiper/README.md

 The OkCupid Smart Swiper is written in Python and uses Tkinter, Python's standard out-of-the-box graphical interface.
 Selenium is used for web browser interaction

 ## Contact
-If you'd like to send a private message or want to contribute to the development of the project, you can access the GitHub for this project at https://github.com/BlueBrendan/OkCupid-Smart-Swiper
+If you'd like to send a private message or want to contribute to the development of the project, you can contact Brendan at brendanchoudfo@gmail.com